jcraane/kmm-images/README.md

 brew install potrace
 ```

+Make sure the magick executable is present in the path.

 ## pdf2svg

 pdf2svg is used for the image conversion from pdf to svg. [https://formulae.brew.sh/formula/pdf2svg] and [http://cityinthesky.co.uk/opensource/pdf2svg/]